 6. Solid Gold Sensitive Stomach Venison Dry Dog Food

-- Omega fatty acids and salmon oil promote skin and coat wellness
+- Omega fatty acids: Support skin and coat health

 - Grain-free formula